The most frequent question that arises is, What is an interim audit? Let us understand this concept in detail.

 Deciding on the testing approach (Interim & Final vs. Final) involves factors such as

 - The Date when the entity under audit plans to issue its annual report.
-This is because each entity has different deadlines per the respective regulatory authority.
+Each entity has different deadlines per the respective regulatory authority.

-- Audit team requires help from the Accountants, Controllers for providing support like agreements, invoices, bank statements, or responding to inquiries.
-The client support team needs to provide a quick turnaround time to respond to the questions asked or support requested to perform audits quickly.
+- The audit team requires help from the Accountants and controllers to provide support, such as agreements, invoices, and bank statements, or respond to inquiries.
+The client support team needs to provide a quick turnaround time to respond to questions or support requests to perform audits quickly.

-- Learnings from the Prior year’s audits of the entity.
+- Learnings from the entity’s Prior year’s audits.
 For example, the client team isn’t responsive in timely sending the financial statements.
-In such a scenario, its best to discuss all those challenges beforehand.
+In such a scenario, discussing all those challenges beforehand is best.

 Testing performed as part of the interim audit will not be repeated during the final phase.
-For example, the auditor conducts the journal entry testing for the first 9 months during the interim audit.
-Then, audit team covers the final audit for the remaining 3 months only .
+For example, the auditor conducts journal entry testing for the first nine months of the interim audit.
+Then, the audit team covers the final audit for the remaining three months only.

 Frequently Asked Questions

-The answer will depend.
-If the requirement is from the internal management, the appointing authority will decide upon the period.
+The answer will depend on the requirement.
+If it comes from internal management, the appointing authority will decide on the period.

 Suppose the requirement is part of the annual audit.
 In that case, the auditors will generally prefer 6 months or 9 months from the beginning of the financial year.